ariakit/ariakit/docs/composability.md

 React components are inherently composable.
-ReaKit makes them even more so with [as](as.md).
+Reakit makes them even more so with [as](as.md).

 You can use the `as` prop just to change the underlying HTML element of a component.
 A common example is rendering a [Button](../packages/reakit/src/Button/Button.md) as a link: